scastillo/not-youtube-dl/README.md

                                      preference using slashes: "-f 22/17/18".
                                      "-f mp4" and "-f flv" are also supported.
-                                     You can also use the special names "best", "bestaudio", "worst", and "worstaudio".
-By
+                                     You can also use the special names "best", "bestvideo", "bestaudio", "worst",
-                                     default, youtube-dl will pick the best
+                                     "worstvideo" and "worstaudio".
+By default,
-                                     quality.
+                                     youtube-dl will pick the best quality.
     --all-formats                    download all available video formats
     --prefer-free-formats            prefer free video formats unless a specific one is requested